 In Iwate Prefecture, which borders Akita Prefecture, only two boars were caught seven years ago.
 That total has now skyrocketed to nearly 100, according to the Post.

-Studies have shown that high latitude areas are warming at a faster rate than the rest of the world.
+According to Scientific American, “extensive previous research had shown that countries at high latitudes were warming at a faster rate than the rest of the world.”
 Japanese officials believe that the boars cannot survive in areas where there is more than a foot of snow for 70 days or longer.
 Last August, a boar ventured into Aomori, the northernmost prefecture on Japan’s main island, the first sighting there in over a century.

 The 2011 earthquake, tsunami, and Fukushima Daiichi nuclear disaster only worsened matters in northern Japan, as the resulting damage caused a mass exodus from the region, with many farmers abandoning their fields.